Information on the Village's Sensus Center is available on Public Works Department section of the Village website.

-Water rate increases from the City of Chicago and the Village of Tinley Park will go into effect June 1, 2021.
-These new rates are $7.02 per 1,000 gallons for the first 20,000 gallons and $9.22 per 1,000 gallons for usage of more than 20,000 gallons.
+Water rate increases from the City of Chicago and the Village of Tinley Park will go into effect June 1, 2022.
+These new rates are $7.22 per 1,000 gallons for as much as 20,000 in a quarter, and $9.42 per 1,000 gallons for more than 20,000 in a quarter.
 These changes only impact the water charges and don't affect the base charges or the sewer and storm rates.

 The City of Chicago has established a series of annual rate increases applicable to Lake Michigan water sales.
 Chicago has indicated that these increases are necessary to provide needed infrastructure improvements to the water system.
 These improvements are expected to include upgrades to the suburban feeder mains to assure reliable and efficient water delivery.